timniven/timniven.github.io/about.md

 My research focuses on natural language understanding particularly related to computational argumentation.
-My goal is to create an argument-based retrieval system for scientific and academic knowledge, backed by a map of the argumentative terrain of of all scientific knowledge.
+My goal is to create an argument-based retrieval system for scientific and academic knowledge, backed by a map of the argumentative terrain of all scientific knowledge.
 For example, a researcher can input a hypothesis and retrieve not only specific documents, but specific arguments for or against that hypothesis.
 It is my hope that such a system will be able to accelerate the advancement of knowledge.

-Needless to say, this goal is a way off yet.
-However, I believe I can see at least a way to proceed towards that goal which I will attempt to outline progressively in my blog posts and research papers.